maksonss4/do-it-front/README.md

 yarn
 ```

-## 3.3 Rodando a aplicação
+### 4.3 Rodando a aplicação

-Digite o seguinte comando no terminal para rodar a aplicação no navegador:
+Digite o seguinte comando no terminal para rodar a aplicação no localhost:

 ```
 yarn start